 Unlike legal drafting, appraising, et al., some plan sponsors may believe they can do effective ESOP communication and culture change on their own without outside professional assistance.
 Unfortunately, a “do-it-yourself” approach can be “penny wise and pound foolish.”
 (Why it’s not “dollar” rather than “pound” foolish is a discussion for another day.)

-Given the above cost concerns, the communications professional must make the business case that ongoing employee engagement and culture efforts are important both to the organization and the bottom line.
+Given the above cost concerns, the communications professional must make the business case that ongoing employee engagement and culture efforts are important both to the organization and to the bottom line.
 Since business decisions look at the potential Return on Investment (ROI) before making a discretionary spending decision, what’s the potential ROI on money spent creating informed, engaged employees and an active ownership culture?
-Very high, according to all academic research!
+Extremely high, according to all academic research!
 After all, in the technology-driven information age, your human capital is your financial capital.

 The best way to create informed, engaged employees and an active ownership culture is through ongoing, targeted communication efforts that build shared trust and teamwork.
 These communication efforts and activities can take many forms.
 Let’s look at some areas where professional assistance can be extremely valuable and cost-effective to your company.